 Certainly, you should consult your healthcare provider before taking any supplement or changing your diet.
 Folic acid supplements can interact with certain medications.

 Side effects of high dosages of folic acid

 Side effects of high dosages of folic acid are rather uncommon.
 But, folic acid supplements can cause side effects in some people.
 The most common side effects are nausea, or morning sickness for pregnant women, loss of appetite, and bloating.

 Can I get too much folate from food?

-Actually, there isn’t an upper safe limit for folate from foods.
-We can eat as many foods with folate, as we want a day.
+Actually, there hasn’t been established a maximum safe limit of folate from foods.
+We can eat as many foods high in folate, as we want a day.
 High intakes of folate from food have not been reported to cause any adverse effects.

 Do I need supplements with folic acid?

 In fact, most people who follow a well-balanced diet consume adequate amounts of folate.
-It’s estimated that men get about 600 mcg and women 450 mcg of folate from food, respectively.
+It’s estimated that men get about 600 mcg and women 450 mcg of folate from food per day, respectively.